 - 1 teaspoon gluten-free soy sauce

-- two-thirds cups French fried onions, + additional onions for topping
+- 1⅓ cups French fried onions + additional onions for topping

 - Prepare cream of chicken soup according to directions at A Pinch of Healthy, substituting cornstarch for the flour.

-- Combine soup, milk, soy sauce, and two-thirds cup French fried onions in a large casserole dish.
+- Combine soup, milk, soy sauce, and ⅔ cup French fried onions in a large casserole dish.
 Stir in green beans and bake for 25 minutes.

-- Sprinkle additional French fried onions around the top and bake for 5 minutes or until onions are golden brown.
+- Sprinkle additional ⅔ cup of French fried onions around the top and bake for 5 minutes or until onions are golden brown.

-Thanksgiving may have come and gone, but this dish will still be good for other holidays, such as Christmas and Easter.
-It would also make a nice side dish when having guests.
+Thanksgiving will come and go, but this dish will still be good for other holidays, such as Christmas and Easter.
+It also makes a nice side dish when having guests.